 Volunteering today is conceived as an act done without monetary compensation, but the origin of the word is the latin voluntarius, which means of one’s free will, and refers to an action that is taken voluntarily – whether one is paid for it or not is of secondary importance.

 But in order to act of our own free will, we must first free our will.

 Acting out of a desire for compensation, of a desire to be liked, out of fear, flattery or coercion, are just a few examples of how our will can be enslaved by the lower aspects of our nature.

 An Integrated Approach

 Idealism, Philosophy, Volunteering – these three pathways must be integrated to achieve useful, positive and long-lasting results.

 To be an idealist without the reflections of philosophy, is a recipe for fanaticism.
 Many fanatics may actually intuit the archetypal-spiritual realities, and in their core want to make the world a better place, but without the reflection and inner investigation of philosophy, their efforts are tainted by their own personal inclinations, preconceptions and prejudice.
 They do not examine their beliefs in the light of reason, and therefore their image of a better world becomes a reflection of their own subjective imaginings and past-experiences.

 Let’s not forget that the road to Hell is paved with good intentions.

 When joined with philosophy, Idealism acknowledges that the first and most important change must take place within ourselves.
-We can’t ask others for what we ourselves cannot do.
+We can’t ask others to do what we ourselves cannot.

 Making a change in the world is like making a ripple in the water, it begins in the center, and the center for each one of us is always our selves.